iam-rishab07/DSA-Pattern/README.md

 # 🚀 DSA Problem Solving Patterns

 This repository contains my structured journey of mastering Data Structures & Algorithms (DSA) through core problem-solving patterns.
-Instead of memorizing 1000+ problems, I focus on the underlying strategies that solve entire classes of questions.
+Instead of memorizing 1000+ problems, I focus on the underlying strategies that solve entire class of questions.

 ## 📁 Repository Structure
 - Each folder is named after a **Pattern**.